Islands are pearls of Croatia. All of them share Mediterranean culture and lifestyle, yet each of them has something unique.

 Brac features one of the most beautiful Croatian beaches, Zlatni Rat, located in the south part of the island near the place called Bol.

 The island is famous for stone mines as well.
 Brac's stone has been used as a construction material for many monumental buildings in Dalmatia, including Sibenik Cathedral.
 You will notice that houses on the island have a special aesthetic value which they own to the unique appearance of the stone.

 If you are a biker, you will find Brac even more valuable.
 The entire island is covered by cycling trails.

 The island located in north Dalmatia is famous among locals for its cheese and lamb meat.
 But even more important, Pag features lots of tourist attractions.
 Nature on the island is perfectly preserved.
 I enjoyed fabulous views while I was driving over the island.

 Pag is connected to the mainland via the bridge and all the roads on the island are in great condition.
 That makes it one of the most accessible islands in Croatia.

-Two most prominent towns on Pag are Pag city and Novalja.
+The two most prominent towns on Pag island are Pag city and Novalja.
 Both feature amazing beaches and interesting cultural attractions to visit.
 Especially Novalja has been featured for its beaches.
 Zrće is the beach in Novalja famous among the party animals (although many people don't like drunk crowds which are common for Zrće).
 Alternatives to Zrće are other more quiet beaches in or near Novalja.

 Hvar is easily reached by ferry from Split.
 The ride takes approximately two hours.